 Preparation for the Test

-Tell the health care provider if you are pregnant.
+Tell your provider if you are pregnant.
 Remove all jewelry from the area being imaged.

 In general, there is no discomfort.
-You may be slightly uncomfortable while the hand or foot is put in place for the x-ray.
+You may be slightly uncomfortable while the leg or arm is put in place for the x-ray.

 Why is the Test Performed?